fbpx

 Car ownership in Singapore

-The odds of finding an old clunker parading around the roads in Singapore are extremely low.
-Car ownership in Singapore is viewed as a status symbol, and Singaporeans regard cars as luxuries rather than a commodity.
-This perception stems from the government’s initiatives to pursue and engineer a “car-lite” society.
-People are encouraged to walk, cycle, or take public transportation in a nationwide effort to achieve sustainable mobility.
+The likelihood of finding an old, rundown car on the roads in Singapore is extremely low.
+Car ownership in Singapore is often viewed as a status symbol, with Singaporeans regarding cars more as luxuries than mere commodities.
+This perception is influenced by the government’s initiatives to cultivate a “car-lite” society, where people are encouraged to walk, cycle, or use public transportation as part of a nationwide effort towards sustainable mobility.

 Singapore Car-Lite Society